-MMP, 1999; based on (but not the same as) the earlier Blood Reef Tarawa, published by Heat of Battle, 1996
+MMP, 1999; based on (but not the same as) the earlier Blood Reef Tarawa, published by Heat of Battle in 1996

 Country of Origin:

-Blood Reef: Tarawa (BRT), along with A Bridge Too Far, was one of the first two historical releases by MMP after they acquired the ASL license from Hasbro.
+Blood Reef: Tarawa (BRT), along with A Bridge Too Far, was one of the first two historical releases by MMP in the late 1990s after they acquired the ASL license from Hasbro.
 BRT takes HASLs to the PTO for the first time, portraying the 1943 invasion of the Japanese-held atoll of Betio by the United States Marine Corps.